A Student’s Review of Expert Reviews of Chocolate Bars

 Introduction

-Our main dataset is the chocolate dataset.
+dataset.
 It contains information about chocolate bars and reviews written by experts.
 It contains 10 variables with 1795 observations.
 This dataset contains information about the company who makes the chocolate bars, the percent of cocoa, where the company is located, bean type & origin, expert review (out of 5 stars), and the date and reference number for each review.
-The original data source can be found here and more in depth information can be found in our data dictionary located in data/README.md in this repository.
+The original data source can be found here and more in depth information can be found in our data dictionary located in data/README.md

 Question 1: What characteristics lead to the most successful chocolate bars?